vechain-energy/rpc-proxy/README.md

-A simplified RPC proxy for accessing Vechain nodes via RPC calls.
-Publishing transactions is **not** supported.
+A simple RPC proxy to access Vechain nodes via RPC calls.
+It does **not** support publishing transactions.

+You can optionally cache requests to node sources to improve performance.

 **Setup**